 He was nominated for two consecutive years (2003 & 2004) for an Euterpe Award for best symphonic work by the Federation of Musical Societies in Valencia, Spain.

-His ballet “Sorolla” commissioned by the National Ballet of Spain, premieres June 12th, 2013 in Madrid (Naves del Matadero).
+His ballet “Sorolla” commissioned by the National Ballet of Spain, premiered June 12th, 2013 in Madrid (Naves del Matadero) and toured extensively ending at Teatro Real (Spain) in November 2017.

 Juan J. Colomer was born in Valencia (Spain) in 1966.
 At age 8, he started his music studies in his hometown, Alzira and continued at the Conservatory of Valencia, where he graduated in Trumpet and Composition.
 At age sixteen, he became founding member of the National Youth Orchestra of Spain and presented concerts throughout Europe.
 In 1990 he moved to Boston to study Film Scoring at Berklee College of Music.
 At that time he began working as a film composer for documentaries and continued composing classical works, receiving an award for a Harp Composition in Madrid.
 In 1992, Colomer moved to Los Angeles and continued his career composing soundtracks for films that have obtained numerous awards including a first prize in Monte Carlo and a nomination for an Ariel in México (the equivalent of the Oscars in that country).
 In total, he has scored over 30 films.
 Colomer combines film composing with arranging and producing for artists such as Juan Carlos Calderón, Bebu Silvetti, Alejandro Fernández and musicians like Alex Acuña and Vinnie Colaiutta.
 As an orchestrator, he has worked for Plácido Domingo in the series of concerts that the Tenor presents every Christmas from Vienna, as well as the Three Tenors Concert in Paris conducted by James Levine and Monterrey.
 In 1999 Colomer released his own CD with Alternative Pop-Rock songs written and produced independently by him, some of which have been used in different movies in the USA.
 In September 2004, he was nominated for Best Soundtrack at the Shockerfest Festival in California for his work on the movie “The Crimson Hour. ” Mr. Colomer has also been a guest speaker for the film students at the prestigious Pasadena Art Center College of Design.